 But worst of all, once that ad has played on TV, your marketing money is gone, regardless of whether your target audience watched it or not.
 (Let’s be honest here, they probably fast forwarded through a recorded version)

 Paid Youtube Marketing levels the playing field.
 Even small businesses can create video ads, with low budgets, get them in front of their target audience and most importantly: only pay when that audience engages.
+To get you started with your paid YouTube marketing campaign, make sure you check out this complete list of video marketing tools so you can create a stunning, thumb-stopping promotional video seamlessly.

 Amazing examples of Youtube video marketing